engin-nvr/my-blog-page-application-in-AWS-architecture/README.md

 ## Description

-The phonebook application is hosted on AWS to take advantage of its scalable and eliable cloud services.
-It's built with the Django framework and runs on EC2 instances.
-An Application Load Balancer (ALB) distributes web traffic across these instances to ensure smooth operation.
-An Auto Scaling Group (ASG) automatically adjusts the number of EC2 instances based on demand.
-The application data is stored in a managed RDS database within a Virtual Private Cloud (VPC) for security.
-AWS Systems Manager Parameter Store securely provides the database credentials to the application.
-User- uploaded photos and videos are stored in Amazon S3, while Amazon CloudFront speeds up content delivery using its Content Delivery Network (CDN).
-Amazon Route 53 handles DNS, routing user requests to the right resources reliably..
+Blog Page Application is designed to deploy a blog application as a web service utilizing the Django Framework on AWS Cloud Infrastructure.
+This setup incorporates an Application Load Balancer with an Auto Scaling Group of Elastic Compute Cloud (EC2) instances, along with Relational Database Service (RDS) situated within a defined VPC.
+The RDS instance retrieves its username and password from SSM parameters for enhanced security.
+Additionally, CloudFront and Route 53 are positioned at the front of the architecture, effectively managing traffic securely.
+Users have the capability to upload images and videos to their personal blog pages, which are stored in an S3 Bucket.
+The entire architecture will be implemented by the firm's dedicated DevOps engineer, ensuring optimal performance and scalability...
 This architecture will be created by DevOps Guy.

 ## Problem Statement